-Jim is the VP of Engineering at Teralytic, and was previously the Director of Engineering at Latch and MakerBot.
+Jim is a Mechanical Engineering Consultant.
+He was previously the VP of Engineering at Teralytic, and the Director of Engineering at Latch and MakerBot.
 His product development experience includes international contract manufacturer coordination, supply chain management, international regulatory compliance, and product roadmap resource and schedule planning.

 Spencer is trained as a Mechanical Engineer and serves as a Dragon Project Manager helping customers navigate from prototype to production.
-He began his career at Jetboil as an R&D Engineer designing the future of expedition stove combustion technology before transitioning to head of the Quality department, where he made great strides in improving the Quality Management systems in the US and across multiple factories in China.
+He began his career at Jetboil as an R&D Engineer before transitioning to head of the Quality department making improvements in Quality Management systems in the US and China.
 After Jetboil, he ran a consulting practice focused on helping medical device companies with gap analysis and compliance across multiple FDA, ISO, CE, and AAMI standards for both legacy and prototype products.

 Jonathan Hirschman is a co-founder of PCB:NG, Inc., an on-demand manufacturer of fully assembled printed circuit boards.
 PCB:NG is software and automation driven manufacturing, and runs on its own proprietary platform.
 Jonathan also founded the MakeIt NYC Meetup, a general show-and-tell for physical things created by members.